paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-05-27-web_typography.md

   country-name: United Kingdom
 summary: Bradshaw’s Guide brings George Bradshaw’s 1866 descriptive railway handbook to the web.
 Today I’ll cover some of the typographic decisions I made, and how they lead me to believe that we still lack the necessary tools for web typography.
 category:
-- typography
+- Bradshaw’s Guide
-- web
+- Typography
-tags:
-- project:bradshaws_guide
+- Web
 ---
 Last month [I wrote about Bradshaw’s Guide][1], a project that brings George Bradshaw’s 1866 descriptive railway handbook to the web.
 Today I’ll cover some of the typographic decisions I made, and why I believe we still lack the necessary tools for web typography.